 Trading standards are responsible for monitoring and investigating animal health and welfare of livestock (particularly at markets and during transport) within the council area, ensuring animals are treated correctly and not caused unnecessary suffering.

 In order to ensure that animal diseases are not imported controls are in place which rely primarily on imported animals being accompanied by health certification and being subject to post-import veterinary inspection.
 Implementation of import regulations is the responsibility of the port authority into which the animals are imported.

 Local authorities inspect farms and land to: prevent outbreaks of animal disease, prevent environmental pollution, check farmers comply with regulations, provide advice at the request of farmers and to investigate complaints

 In order to sell animal medicines and medicated feeding stuffs you need to be qualified and registered

 If you transport animals in connection with an economic activity for distances over 65 km (approx 40 miles) you will need a valid transporter authorisation.

 Vehicles used for transporting animals on long journeys (those in excess of 8 hours) must be inspected and approved by the competent authority

-The Animal welfare sections responds to both reports from the public, and undertakes proactive patrols.
-The aims of the service are to reduce the risk to human health from domesticated animals and/or the premises where they are kept, to prevent nuisance from pet animals or from the keeping or boarding of pet animals and to reduce the risk to animal health arising from commercial keeping of pet or similar non-livestock animals.
+The animal welfare sections responds to both reports from the public, and undertakes proactive patrols.
+The aims of the service are to protect local wildlife, to prevent nuisance from pet animals or from the keeping or boarding of pet animals and to reduce the risk to animal health arising from commercial keeping of pet or similar non-livestock animals.